fhirschmann/penchy/docs/arch.rst

 support for hooks, that provide methods for ``setup`` and ``teardown`` methods.
 The execution of ``run`` is surrounded by those two, i.e. ``setup`` is executed at the beginning of ``run``, and ``teardown`` at the end.
-Tools and Workloads are not run, but they have hooks nevertheless.
+Tools and Workloads are not run [#]_, but they have hooks nevertheless.
 Those hooks are executed when their associated :class:`~penchy.jobs.jvms.JVM` is run.